-- § 10.31.1 Maintenance of existing facilities shall be the responsibility of the property owner or applicant. - § 10.31.2 The permitee or owner shall maintain the erosion control facilities and use BMPs in conformance with the approved erosion control plan.

-- § 10.31.3 If adequate maintenance is not performed, the maintenance standards and schedule shall be reviewed and enforced by the District and the owner or permitee shall be responsible to the District for costs incurred. - § 10.31.4 Where an erosion control plan is not effective or sufficient as determined by the District through a site inspection, the District may issue a stop work order and the permitee or owner shall be required to submit a revised plan to the District.
-Upon approval of the revised plan by the District, the permitee or owner shall immediately implement the additional facilities and techniques of the revised plan. - § 10.31.5 In cases where erosion is occurring in violation of these Rules and Regulations, the District may require the owner/permittee to install interim control measures prior to submittal of the revised erosion control plan. - § 10.32 Deposit of Sediment.
+- § 10.30.1 Maintenance of existing facilities shall be the responsibility of the property owner or applicant. - § 10.30.2 The permitee or owner shall maintain the erosion control facilities and use BMPs in conformance with the approved erosion control plan. - § 10.30.3 If adequate maintenance is not performed, the maintenance standards and schedule shall be reviewed and enforced by the District and the owner or permitee shall be responsible to the District for costs incurred. - § 10.30.4 Where an erosion control plan is not effective or sufficient as determined by the District through a site inspection, the District may issue a stop work order and the permitee or owner shall be required to submit a revised plan to the District.
+Upon approval of the revised plan by the District, the permitee or owner shall immediately implement the additional facilities and techniques of the revised plan. - § 10.30.5 In cases where erosion is occurring in violation of these Rules and Regulations, the District may require the owner/permittee to install interim control measures prior to submittal of the revised erosion control plan. - § 10.31 Deposit of Sediment.
 No person shall drag, drop, track, or otherwise place or deposit, or permit to be deposited, mud, dirt, rock, or other such debris on a public street or into any part of the public storm and surface water system or any part of a private storm and surface water system that drains or connects to the public stormwater and surface water system.
 Any such deposit or material shall be immediately removed using hand labor or mechanical means.
 No material shall be washed or flushed into any part of the storm and surface water system without erosion control measures installed to the satisfaction of the District.
-Failure to comply with this Section shall be a violation. - § 10.33 Construction Stormwater Permitting; NPDES Permit.
-As discussed in subsection 10.4.1, any person conducting construction activity disturbing one (1) or more acres of land shall obtain an NPDES Stormwater Discharge Permit issued by DEQ.
-Within Clackamas County, DEQ has authorized Clackamas County WES to administer those permits. - § 10.34 Dust Control.
-Dust and other particulate matters containing pollutants that settle on property or are carried to surface waters though rainfall or other means shall be minimized to the maximum extent practicable, utilizing all measures necessary, including but not limited to: - § 10.34.1 Sprinkling with water haul and access roads and other exposed dust producing areas; - § 10.34.2 Establishing temporary vegetative cover; - § 10.34.3 Placing wood chips or other effective mulches on vehicle and pedestrian use areas; - § 10.34.4 Maintaining the proper moisture conditions on all fill surfaces; - § 10.34.5 Pre-wetting cut and borrow area surfaces; and - § 10.34.6 Using of covered haul equipment.
+Failure to comply with this Section shall be a violation.

+- § 10.32 Construction Stormwater Permitting; NPDES Permit.
+As discussed in subsection 10.4.1, any person conducting construction activity disturbing up to five (5) acres shall obtain a District permit.
+Any person conducting construction activity disturbing five (5) or more acres of land shall obtain an NPDES Stormwater Discharge Permit issued by DEQ. - § 10.33 Dust Control.
+Dust and other particulate matters containing pollutants that settle on property or are carried to surface waters though rainfall or other means shall be minimized to the maximum extent practicable, utilizing all measures necessary, including but not limited to: - § 10.33.1 Sprinkling with water haul and access roads and other exposed dust producing areas; - § 10.33.2 Establishing temporary vegetative cover; - § 10.33.3 Placing wood chips or other effective mulches on vehicle and pedestrian use areas; - § 10.33.4 Maintaining the proper moisture conditions on all fill surfaces; - § 10.33.5 Pre-wetting cut and borrow area surfaces; and - § 10.33.6 Using of covered haul equipment.